 Assessment Checklist Criteria 28 requires, where appropriate, the Council to enter into a legal agreement to address matters that cannot be controlled by planning condition.
-In this instance, a legal agreement to secure a community benefit payment (as discussed in paragraph 6.72 below) and the financial provision for a Planning Monitoring Officer will be required to be entered into if consent is granted.
+In this instance, a legal agreement to secure a community benefit payment (as discussed in paragraph 6.72 below), wear and tear of the public road associated with the turbine delivery and the financial provision for a Planning Monitoring Officer will be required to be entered into if consent is granted.